Cowrie: Monetary use

 Cowrie shells, especially Monetaria moneta, were used for centuries as currency by native Africans.
-In his book Marriage and Morals, Bertrand Russell attributed the use of cowrie shells as currency in ancient Egypt to the similarity between shape of the shell and that of female genitalia.
-After the 1500s, however, the shell's use as currency became even more common.
-Western nations, chiefly through the slave trade, introduced huge numbers of Maldivian cowries in Africa.
-The Ghanaian cedi was named after cowrie shells.
-Starting over three thousand years ago, cowrie shells, or copies of the shells, were used as Chinese currency.
+(The money cowrie was almost impossible to counterfeit until the late 19th century.)
+Starting more than three thousand years ago, cowrie shells, or copies of the shells, were used as Chinese currency.
 They were also used as means of exchange in India.

 The Classical Chinese character for money (貝) originated as a stylized drawing of a Maldivian cowrie shell.
 Words and characters concerning money, property or wealth usually have this as a radical.
 Before the Spring and Autumn period the cowrie was used as a type of trade token awarding access to a feudal lord's resources to a worthy vassal.

+After the 1500s, the shell's use as currency became even more common.
+Western nations, chiefly through the slave trade, introduced huge numbers of Maldivian cowries in Africa.
+In parts of British West Africa, cowries remained accepted for tax payments until the early 20th centuries, and their use as currency in unregulated environments persisted until the 1960s.
+The national currency of Ghana introduced in 1965, the cedi, was named after cowrie shells.